StarkDroid/Fireup/content/blog/blog-1.md

 ---
 title: This is how we add Title
-description: Any random long description works absolutely fine here.
-Even with Emojis😉
+description: The title and the description is directly fetched from the blog content and dynamically displayed here along with the image😉
 slug: blog-1
 img: /images/blog-1.png
 ---